ibm-cloud-docs/hs-crypto/hs-crypto-concepts.md

 ## {{site.data.keyword.hscrypto}} architecture
 {: #hs-crypto-architecture}

-Refer to the following architectural diagram to see how components of {{site.data.keyword.hscrypto}} co-works to protect your sensitive data and keys.
+Refer to the following architectural diagram to see how components of {{site.data.keyword.hscrypto}} co-work to protect your sensitive data and keys.

 ![Service instance components](/image/hs-crypto-components.svg "Service instance components"){: caption="Figure 1.
 Interaction with {{site.data.keyword.hscrypto}} components" caption-side="bottom"}